senpai-so/bedrock/packages/cli/README.md

 :warning: **Double check the asset and config formatting aligns with the following.
 Otherwise you could experience problems when minting your collection.**

 ### Assets
 For uploading, assets should be structured using `<assetKey>` pairs.
-Each pair should have a media file and a metadata file. e.g.
+Each pair should have a media file and a metadata file.
+An example of this is is available [here](example/assets)
 ```
 assets
   0.jpg   <--- media